 The church kept for two centuries the codex of the “Corpus Iuris Civili”, called the “Pandette Pisane”, an important document that brings together the laws of the Roman Empire at the time of the Byzantine emperor Justinian I. Pisans would have acquired it in 1137 during the sack of Amalfi.
 In 1406, the Florentines took it as a spoils of war and renamed it “Pandette Fiorentine”, which is kept in the Laurenziana Library.

-San Sisto Church
+San Sisto church

 San Sisto in Cortevecchia is an ancient church of Pisa that has retained its original forms.
 It was built in 1087, after the conquest of Al Mahdiya in Tunisia.
 It was restored between the 15th and 18th centuries.